MSubham2003/News-App/README.md

-# News Fetcher App
+# News App

 ## Project Description

-The News Fetcher App is a simple web application that fetches and displays news articles from the News API.
+The News App is a simple web application that fetches and displays news articles from the News API.
 If the API request fails, it shows an alert error message to the user.
 The application is built using React, Vite, and Tailwind CSS for a modern, efficient, and responsive user interface.

 ## Features